-Delve deeply into Turkey's ancient civilizations as we journey from Ankara—legendary birthplace of King Midas and summer retreat of Roman emperors—to the fantastical landscapes of Cappadocia.
-Learn about the powerful Hittite civilization during a visit to Hattusha, their ancient capital, explore the subterranean cave cities of Cappadocia and ancient rock churches of Goreme, and much more on this discovery-filled excursion to Turkey's most ancient and fascinating lands.
+Delve deeply into Turkey's ancient civilizations as you journey from the otherworldly landscapes of Cappadocia to Ankara—legendary birthplace of King Midas and summer retreat of Roman emperors.
+Learn about the powerful Hittite civilization during a visit to their ancient capital, explore the subterranean cave cities of Cappadocia and ancient rock churches of Göreme, and much more.

 - It's Included:

-- Accommodations: for 2 nights in Ankara at the Moderate-Deluxe Ankara Hilton SA or similar and 3 nights in Cappadocia at the Superior First-Class Doubletree Hotel Avanos or similar
+- Accommodations: for 3 nights in Nevsehir at the Superior First-Class Doubletree Hotel Avanos or similar and 2 nights in Ankara at the Moderate-Deluxe Ankara Hilton SA Hotel or similar

 - 12 meals: 5 breakfasts, 2 lunches, and 5 dinners